Loss and theft of important documents abroad

 - Inform the police within 24 hours of the loss/theft, or as soon as possible after, and get a written report and reference number.

 - Contact the nearest British Consulate, Embassy or High Commission, also within 24 hours or as soon as possible after that.
 Details of your nearest consulate can be found in the worldwide organisations section of the UK government’s website.
-They will be able to help you report the loss to the Identity & Passport Service and provide you with replacement travel documentation.
+They will be able to help you report the loss to the Her Majesty's Passport Office and provide you with replacement travel documentation.

 Making a travel insurance claim